Community Detection and Stochastic Block Models: Historical overview of the recent developments

 The positive part of the conjecture for efficient algorithm and two communities was first proved in 2014 with \cite{massoulie-STOC} and \cite{Mossel_SBM2}, using respectively a spectral method from the matrix of self-avoiding walks and weighted non-backtracking walks between vertices.

-In 2014, a parallel line of work in \cite{abh} and \cite{mossel-consist} discovered that the exact recovery problem for two symmetric communities has also a phase transition, in the logarithmic rather than constant degree regime, further shown to be efficiently achievable.
+In 2014, \cite{abh_arxiv,abh} and \cite{mossel-consist} found that the exact recovery problem for two symmetric communities has also a phase transition, in the logarithmic rather than constant degree regime, shown to be also efficiently achievable.
 This relates to a large body of work from the first decades of research on the SBM \cite{bui,dyer,boppana,snij,condon,mcsherry,bickel,choi,Vu-arxiv,chen-xu}, driven by the exact or almost exact recovery problems without sharp thresholds.

-In 2015, the phase transition for exact recovery is obtained for the general SBM \cite{colin1focs,colin2nips}, and shown to be efficiently achievable irrespective of the number of communities.
-For the detection problem, \cite{bordenave} shows that the Kesten-Stigum threshold can be achieved with a spectral method based on the nonbacktracking (edge) operator in a fairly general setting (covering SBMs that are not necessarily symmetric), but falling short to settle the conjecture for more than two communities in the symmetric case due to technical reasons.
-The approach of \cite{bordenave} is based on the `spectral redemption' conjecture made in 2013 in \cite{redemption}, which introduces the use of the nonbacktracking operator as a linearization of belief propagation.
-This is arguably the most elegant approach to the detection problem.
-The general conjecture for arbitrary many symmetric or asymmetric communities is settled later in 2015 with \cite{colin3,colin3nips}, relying on a higher-order nonbacktracking operator and a message passing implementation.
-It is further shown in \cite{colin3,colin3cpam} that it is possible to cross information-theoretically the Kesten-Stigum threshold at 4 communities, settling both positive parts of the conjectures\footnote{Modulo fixing the definition of detection as discussed in previous footnote.} from \cite{decelle}.
-Crossing at 5 communities is also obtained in \cite{banks,banks2}, which further obtains the scaling of the information-theoretic threshold for a growing number of communities.
+In 2015, the phase transition for exact recovery was obtained for the general SBM \cite{colin1focs,colin2nips}, and shown to be efficiently achievable irrespective of the number of communities.
+For the weak recovery problem, \cite{bordenave} showed that the Kesten-Stigum threshold can be achieved with a spectral method based on the nonbacktracking (edge) operator in a fairly general setting (covering SBMs that are not necessarily symmetric), but felt short of settling the conjecture for more than two communities in the symmetric case due to technical reasons.
+The approach of \cite{bordenave} is based on the `spectral redemption' conjecture made in 2013 in \cite{redemption}, which introduced the use of the nonbacktracking operator as a linearization of belief propagation.
+This is one of the most elegant approaches to the weak recovery problem, except perhaps for the fact that the matrix is not symmetric (note that the first proof of \cite{massoulie-STOC} does provide a solution with a symmetric matrix via the count of self-avoiding walks, albeit less direct to construct).
+The general conjecture for arbitrary many symmetric or asymmetric communities is settled later in 2015 with \cite{colin3,colin3cpam}, relying on a higher-order nonbacktracking matrix and a message passing implementation.
+It was further shown in \cite{colin3,colin3cpam} that it is possible to cross information-theoretically the Kesten-Stigum threshold in the symmetric case at 4 communities, settling both positive parts of the conjectures from \cite{decelle}.
+Crossing at 5 rather than 4 communities is also obtained in \cite{banks,banks2}, which further obtains the scaling of the information-theoretic threshold for a growing number of communities.